Update cookies preferences

 Limitations for Web panels:

-nEcoding=0 (ANSI) - encoding does not work for characters with a value greater than 127
+nEcoding=0 (ANSI) - encoding is not functional for characters with a value greater than 127

-nEcoding=1 (UTF-8) - encoding does not work in Internet Explorer.
+nEcoding=1 (UTF-8) - encoding is not functional in Internet Explorer

 See also: